-Upon the death of the beneficiary, the state in which the beneficiary lived may file a claim to all or a portion of the funds in the account equal to the amount in which the state spent on the beneficiary through their state Medicaid program.
-This is commonly known as the "Medicaid Payback" provision and the claim could recoup Medicaid-related expenses from the time the account was opened.
+Upon the death of the beneficiary, the state in which they lived may file a claim to all or a portion of the funds in the account equal to the amount in which the state spent on the beneficiary through their state Medicaid program.
+Medicaid payback is subject to the payment of outstanding qualified disability expenses including funeral and burial expenses and the reimbursement for any Medicaid buy-in payments made.
+This is commonly known as the Medicaid payback provision and the claim could recoup Medicaid-related expenses from the time the account was opened.
 Please note that if you are not receiving Medicaid services during the period of time in which you have an ABLE account, you would not be subject to the payback rule.

-For more detailed information related to ABLE and various ABLE programs, please visit the ABLE National Resource Center website at www.ablenrc.org.
-The ABLE National Resource Center (ANRC) is a collaborative that brings together the investment, support and resources of some of the country's largest and most influential national disability organizations in an effort to accelerate the design and availability of ABLE accounts to meet the needs of individuals with disabilities and their families.
+For more information related to ABLE and various ABLE programs, please visit the ABLE National Resource Center (ABLE NRC) website at ablence.org.
+The ABLE NRC is a collaborative that brings together the investment, support and resources of some of the country's largest and most influential national disability organizations in an effort to accelerate the design and availability of ABLE accounts to meet the needs of individuals with disabilities and their families.